 So far, it’s unclear why kudzu helps reduce drinking, but there are at least 2 possible explanations:

-- Isoflavones: Compounds found in kudzu, which could make alcohol affect your brain more quickly.
+- Isoflavones2: Compounds found in kudzu, which could make alcohol affect your brain more quickly.

-- Acetaldehyde: A body chemical that is a major part of hangover pain, possibly increased by kudzu.
+- Acetaldehyde3: A body chemical that is a major part of hangover pain, possibly increased by kudzu.

 Either of these could reduce your interest in continuing to drink, either by making you feel finished earlier, or by making you feel worse when you drink.
 More research is still needed, but so far kudzu looks like an effective treatment, especially for binge drinking.

 Although more recently introduced in the west, kudzu has been used in Eastern medicine for hundreds, if not thousands of years.
 Records going back to at least the second century A.D. show its use in China to treat symptoms of alcohol abuse, along with other issues such as flu, hypertension, and angina.
 In traditional Chinese medicine, kudzu is viewed as a cooling agent for excessive heat in the body, and is seen as restorative to digestion4 and body fluids.
 Essentially, kudzu helps to rebalance your system, which can be disturbed by too much alcohol.

 In America, kudzu is mostly known as an invasive vine that covers much of the southeastern United States.
 However, with the expansion of scientific research on kudzu, and popular interest in natural remedies, its reputation as a medicine is starting to grow.

 Studies on kudzu in western medicine began at Harvard Medical School in 1993.
 Researchers gave kudzu to Syrian golden hamsters (a species that particularly loves alcohol) and found that they drank 50 percent less5 after treatment.
 Next, scientists moved on to testing kudzu on humans: